spitice/throwing-melee-damage/README.md

-# [SourceMod Plugin/CSGO] Throwing Melee Damage
+# [SourceMod/CS:GO] Throwing Melee Damage

-This plugin enables you to tweak damages done by throwing weapons.
+This plugin enables you to tweak damages done by throwing melee weapons.
 In addition, it can also apply screen shake effect on hit.

 ## Prerequisite